 “Similar to the CCI 5000 series, the 6000 series begins as a base architecture and is then configured to customer-specific needs in order to maximize performance at a lower investment,” said Greg Michalko, CEO of Circuit Check.
 “All of our line-automation products support many suppliers of functional measurement equipment, marking tools, labeling, vision inspection and flash programming technologies.
 Our OEM customer is delighted by the ease of use and compact form factor.”

-At the twelth Automotive Testing Expo North America you can see the very latest technologies and services that are designed to ensure that the highest standards are met in terms of product quality, reliability, durability and safety.
-Over 260 exhibiting companies will be out to demonstrate that their products are able to help with the ultimate aim of ELIMINATING RECALLS.
-These must surely be the drivers of any successful car industry; they represent fundamental features that are uppermost in customers’ minds and essential for brand loyalty and brand protection as well as global sales success.
+At the thirteenth Automotive Testing Expo USA you can see the very latest technologies and services that are designed to ensure that the highest standards are met in terms of product quality, reliability, durability and safety.
+Over 300 exhibiting companies will be out to demonstrate that their products are able to help with the ultimate aim of ELIMINATING RECALLS.
+These must surely be the drivers of any successful car industry; they represent fundamental features that are uppermost in customers’ minds, and are essential for brand loyalty and brand protection as well as global sales success.

-In addition, co-locating with Automotive Testing Expo North America will once again be Engine Expo North America following its hugely successful launch.
+In addition, co-locating with Automotive Testing Expo USA will once again be Engine Expo USA.

-The resurging North American automotive industry is reflected in the fact that Automotive Testing Expo North America 2014 is set to be even bigger and better, than in recent years, with ALL exhibition floor space totally sold out!
+The resurging North American automotive industry is reflected in the fact that Automotive Testing Expo USA 2017 is set to be even bigger and better than in recent years!

 Product categories include: